lliicassie/Mazzy-Star-Lyrics-Corpus-and-Annotation/README.md

 Text: the contents of the lyric

+Document: the original text exactly as it appears in the text file

 Doc: the original text and all of the linguistic annotations obtained when spaCy processed the text

 Tokens: a list of tokens where the words, spaces, and punctuation markers in the Tokens column are separated by commas